mantidproject/download.mantidproject.org/README.md

 ## Download Docs

-The [html pages](/docs/) for the [download pages](http://download.mantidproject.org) are built from the related [rst files](/instructions/), apart from [index.html](/docs/index.html).
-The index page is built from (downloads.html)[/templates/downloads.html].
+The [html pages](/docs/) for the [download pages](https://download.mantidproject.org) are built from the related [rst files](/instructions/), apart from [index.html](/docs/index.html).
+The index page is built from [downloads.html](/templates/downloads.html)

 The index page has links, that are held in text files, for the current [release](/releases/) and most recent [nightly](/releases/nightly.txt).
 These can be updated manually, or in the case of the Nightly builds, they are updated by @mantid-builder.
-If any download pages wish to point users towards a download link, they should just be pointed towards the relevant part of the [index of the downloads website](http://download.mantidproject.org).
+If any download pages wish to point users towards a download link, they should just be pointed towards the relevant part of the [index of the downloads website](https://download.mantidproject.org).

 Links to past [releases](/releases/) are referenced [here](/templates/archives.html).

 ## Building locally

-[Scripts](/tools/) for building the Mantid [download page](http://download.mantidproject.org).
+[Scripts](/tools/) for building the Mantid [download page](https://download.mantidproject.org).

 To build locally run the `build-site.py` script located in the `tools` folder:

     python tools/build-site.py

-When finished the final HTML files will be output to the `static` directory.
+When finished the final HTML files will be output to the `docs` directory.

 ## Workflow